Skip to contents

 This image of a table was generated from the second code example in the `tab_spanner_delim()` help file.

 From this informational table, we see that the ID for the spanner is "spanner-population_1996".
 Also, the columns are still accessible by the original column names (tab_spanner_delim() did change their labels though).
-Let's use tab_style() to add some styles to the towny_subset_gt table.
+Let's use tab_style() along with cells_column_spanners() to add some styling to the spanner label of the towny_subset_gt table.

 tab_style(